1broccoli/drivezonetuner/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is proprietary software with All Rights Reserved - see the [LICENSE](LICENSE) file for details.

 ## 👨‍💻 Author